Supply chain delays disrupt California agriculture exports

 It’s particularly a problem for walnuts, which are in high demand in Europe for the Christmas holiday.
 But Isom said California’s orders are “now being filled by other countries.”

-“One of our members lost $7.5 million in one month of sales because of an inability to fill timely commitments,” Isom said told state lawmakers on Wednesday during an informational hearing on the global supply chain problems.
+“One of our members lost $7.5 million in one month of sales because of an inability to fill timely commitments,” Isom told state lawmakers on Wednesday during an informational hearing on the global supply chain problems.

 One reason for the shortage of ships is the intense demand for products has driven shipping prices so high that many ocean carriers simply hurry back to Asia once they leave Southern California, bypassing the smaller port in Oakland where most of the state’s tree nuts are shipped.